 To estimate the long-term effects of fragmentation, fragment size, edge, and topography, we used a model selection procedure using AICc (Burnham and Anderson 2002) with species richness and individual species occurrence as response variables.
 As matrix sites do not have attributes of edge and size, it was necessary to exclude the matrix data from this set of analyses.
 We fitted models with combinations of the interactions of year group, topography, fragmentation, size within fragmentation, and edge within fragmentation.
-To answer question 1, two model terms were most relevant: (1) The interaction of vear group and fragmentation, which quantifies how the response to fragmentation changed over the long term compared to the short term; (2) The three-way interactions of year group, fragmentation, size within fragmentation, and edge within fragmentation, which quantify how the effects of these treatments changed over time.
+To answer question 1, two model terms were most relevant: (a) The interaction of year group and fragmentation, which quantifies how the response to fragmentation changed over the long term compared to the short term; (b) The three-way interactions of year group, size within fragmentation, and edge within fragmentation, size within fragmentation, and edge within.

 To account for spatial autocorrelation within the experiment, we used patch nested within replicate as random effects, except for species where ordinary GLMs were used due to the separation problem.
 For each species, we ranked all the resulting models, considering those within two AICc (second order Akaike Information Criterion) units of the lowest AICc score (Burnham and Anderson 2002).
 We tested for remaining spatial autocorrelation using a Moran's I test of the residuals of the top ranked model for species richness and each individual species.
-Finally, we determined the relative variable importance by summing the Akaike weights of the highest ranked models (ΔAICc<2) that included the given variable or interaction of variables (Burnham and Anderson 2002, Johnson and Omland 2004).
+Finally, we determined the relative variable importance by summing the Akaike weights of the highest ranked models (Δ AICc<2) that included the given variable or interaction of variables (Burnham and Anderson 2002, Johnson and Omland 2004).